cdobratz/Community-Calendar/README.md

 ## 🤝 **Contributing**

-This project is specifically designed for SACH community needs.
+This project is specifically designed for [Sunshine Acres Children's Home](https://sunshineacres.org/) community needs.
 For feature requests or bug reports:

 1. Open an issue describing the request
 2. Include house/user role context